andrewwinters5000/klimakoffer/milestone2.md

 2. **Tilted axis of rotation**: Due to the Earth's tilted axis of rotation, different parts of the planet receive varying amounts of solar radiation as it orbits the sun (depending on the latitude).
 This phenomenon gives rise to the changing seasons.

+The derivations presented in this section can be found in the following references:

+> Berger, A. (1978).
+Long-term variations of daily insolation and Quaternary climatic changes.
+Journal of Atmospheric Sciences, 35(12), 2362-2367.

+**TODO**: Add more references!!

 ### Important definitions

 ![](/assets/milestone2/Orbits.png)